 • Details the instructions on safe operations for ships across international waters

-• Establishes the levels of authority and access amongst the crew, captain and managers
+• Establishes the levels of authority and access amongst the crew, captain, and managers

 • Defines the procedures to be used in case of emergencies